Vittoria Paganetti: Early life

-Junior career
+Junior years

 In January 2024, Paganetti made her Junior Grand Slam debut at the Australian Open, where she reached the second round in singles.
 Later that year, she and partner Emerson Jones reached back-to-back Junior Grand Slam doubles semifinals at the French Open and Wimbledon.

-Professional career
+Professional tour

 In September 2022, Paganetti made her WTA 125 debut with a wildcard into the Open delle Puglie, but lost in the first round to Laura Pigossi.
 She also received a wildcard into the 2023 tournament, but lost in the first round to Carole Monnet.
 In November 2023, she and Gaia Maduzzi were runners-up in doubles at the W25 Archigen Cup in Solarino, losing to Linda Klimovičová and Julie Štruplová in the final.

 In May 2024, after passing the pre-qualifying tournament, she made her WTA Tour debut with a wildcard into the main draw of the Italian Open, but lost in the first round to compatriot Lucrezia Stefanini.
 She was only the fourth player from Apulia to make the main draw in Rome.
 That July, she reached the semifinals of the W15 Rimini Cup in Viserba as a junior exempt entry.
 In June 2025, she won her first professional singles title at the W35 Tarvisio Tennis Cup as a wildcard, defeating Nika Radišić in the final.